kubeshop/testkube/docs/custom-executor.md

 - Running runners - this is the only part which need to be implmented when using `kubtest` components.

-To implement new executor we should do following thigs:
+To implement new executor we should do following:

 - Define an input format for the tests.
   In order to communicate effectivele with executor we need to define a format on how to structure the tests.
 And bellow is an example for the curl based tests.